m0th05/Atto-Editor/README.md

 ### Binds:

-pick your binds in the lua config, alkaline will make one on first start in a common place if it doesnt exist
+pick your binds in the lua config, atto will make one on first start in a common place if it doesnt exist

 pick between Atto, Nano, Micro and emacs*